State independent contextuality advances one-way communication: Vertex equality problem

 \section{Vertex equality problem}

+We now present a class of communication tasks pertaining to SIC proofs.
+Remark that the logical proofs of KS contextuality are particular instances of SIC \cite{Cabello08,Cabello09}.
+We only consider SIC proofs that comprise a set of rank-one projectors which we refer to \textit{SIC set} (or \textit{KS set} in particular).

-For simplicity, we consider SIC set consisting of only rank one projectors.
-A SIC set may contain projectors with rank more than one, but one can always split that projector into many rank-one projectors.
-The modified SIC set of vectors retain the same contextual property as before.
-For every SIC set of vectors, one can associate a graph $G(V,E)$ where each vertex corresponds to a vector, and two vertices are adjacent if the corresponding vectors are orthogonal.
-This is known as orthogonal graph.
-We denote the total number of vertices, i.e., the order of graph $G$, by $|G|$.
-The \textit{neighborhood} of a vertex $v\in V$, denoted by $N_v$, is the induced subgraph of $G$ consisting all the adjacent vertices of $v$.
-Thus, $|N_v|$ for a SIC graph is the number of orthogonal vectors to $v$.
-Let us refer $d$ as the minimum dimension of the Hilbert space in which the SIC graph $G$ can be non-trivially realized satisfying all the orthogonal relations faithfully.
+\begin{definition}[SIC graph] Pertaining to every SIC set of rank-one projectors, we define a graph $G$ where each vertex corresponds to a projector (or equivalently a vector), and two vertices are adjacent if the corresponding projectors (or vectors) are orthogonal.
+This is known as orthogonal graph \cite{CSW}. \end{definition}

+We denote the vertices by $v\in \{1,\dots,|G|\}$ and the total number of vertices, i.e., the order of graph $G$, by $|G|$.
+The \textit{neighborhood} of a vertex $v$, denoted by $N_v$, is the induced subgraph of $G$ consisting all the adjacent vertices of $v$.
+We refer the vector that corresponds to the vertex $v$ of the SIC graph by $|v\rangle$.
+Thus, $|N_v|$ is the number of orthogonal vectors to $|v\rangle$ present in the SIC set.

-The communication problem based on SIC graph $G$ is defined as follows: Alice and Bob receive input from the vertex set of G, i.e., $x,y \in \{1,...,|G|\}$, and the aim is to guess whether $x=y$ or $x\neq y$ encoded by $z=0$ or 1 respectively.
-While we are only interested in those run in which $y$ is connected or equal to $x$ in the graph.
-In other words, $t(x,y)$ is \textit{non-zero} if and only if $y \in \{N_x,x\}$.
+\begin{definition}[Vertex equality problem] Given a SIC graph $G$, Alice and Bob receive input from the vertex set of $G$, i.e., $x,y \in \{1,\dots,|G|\}$, thereby $n_x=n_y=|G|$.
+Whenever $y\in \{x,N_x\}$, Bob's aim is to guess the function, \be f(x,y) = \ee In other words, they seek to maximize the guessing probability of whether $x=y$ or $x\neq y$ conveyed by the output $z=0$ or 1 respectively. \end{definition}

+Thus, in the vertex equality problem essentially we are only interested in those runs when Bob's input $y$ is connected or equal to Alice's input $x$ in the graph.
+In other words, $t(x,y)$ (in the figure of merit \eqref{S}) is \textit{non-zero} if and only if $y \in \{N_x,x\}$.
 As an equality problem where the inputs belong to the vertices of SIC graph, we call this task \textit{vertex equality problem}.
+Below, we define a quantum communication protocol of this task.